open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

   - Follow the official [Install Docker for Windows](https://docs.docker.com/docker-for-windows/install/) guide
   - [Chocolatey](https://chocolatey.org/) – the package manager for Windows was installed to your machine in the previous step.
 Please read [What to know before you install
 ](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) and run `choco install docker-for-windows`
 - If you do not have Windows version specified above, you will need to install [Docker Toolbox](https://docs.docker.com/toolbox/overview/).
-Please follow the official guide [Install Docker Toolbox on Windows](https://docs.docker.com/toolbox/toolbox_install_windows/).
+Please follow the official guide [Install Docker Toolbox on Windows](https://docs.docker.com/toolbox/toolbox_install_windows/). *NOTE: You may need to check the "Install VirtualBox with NDIS5 driver" option when it asks to install VirtualBox.*

 ### macOS